Metacor/Minecraft-Speedrun-Guide/readme.md

 * Identify which Houses have Beds in them, and which don't
 	* *also identify which houses have Carpets in them, in case you need to do a Flintless Portal*

+**Shipwrecks**
+* Identify the specific Shipwreck (full, front, front + map, back, etc)
+* Consistently be able to enter through the back side windows, and loot the chest
+* Follow the Map and quickly find the Buried Treasure

+**Ocean Monuments**
+* Memorize optimal Door placements when checking for the Gold Blocks
+* Avoid the Guardian's Lazer attack

 **Nether Portal Constructions**
 * Lava Lake Nether Portal
 	* [Standard]() | [1-Deep]()